Different Graphs in Statistics

 Graphs are visual diagrams used to present quantitative data.
 The goal of a graph is to make the presentation of data more concise and organized so that people can derive accurate information and insights from them in the shortest possible time.

-Suppose there are 850 students in a certain national high school.
+Suppose there are 850 students in a particular national high school.
 These students belong to different grade levels.
-If the school administration just relies on the individual enrollment forms of the students, it will take them a lot of time to analyze the distribution of students in different grade levels.
+Suppose the school administration relies on the individual enrollment forms of the students.
+In that case, analyzing the distribution of students in different grade levels will take a lot of time.

-To easily identify how many students are enrolled in each grade level, the school administrators may use graphs to represent the data derived from the enrollment forms.
-Below is a bar graph presenting the number of students enrolled per grade level in the said national high school.
+To quickly identify how many students are enrolled in each grade level, the school administrators may use graphs to represent the data derived from the enrollment forms.
+Below is a bar graph presenting the number of students enrolled per grade level in the national high school.

-The bar graph above allows us to quickly identify which grade level has the lowest or highest number of students.
+The bar graph above lets us quickly identify which grade level has the lowest or highest number of students.
 If we are going to rely on raw data, it will take too much time before we can create any conclusion.

 1. Bar Graphs